hecrj/decoder/README.md

 let _ = serde_json::to_string(&person.encode());
 ```

-You should use this crate if the [`serde`] way™ has become painful or it does not resonate with you.
+You can try this crate if the [`serde`] way™ has become painful or it does not resonate with you.

 [`serde`]: https://serde.rs
 [`Serialize`]: https://docs.rs/serde/latest/serde/trait.Serialize.html